Enciclopedia Libre Universal en Español

-Enciclopedia Libre Universal en Español (English: Universal Free Encyclopedia in Spanish) is a Spanish-language wiki-based online encyclopedia, released under the Creative Commons Attribution-ShareAlike License 3.0.
-It uses the MediaWiki software.
-It started as a fork of the Spanish Wikipedia.
+Enciclopedia Libre Universal en Español (English: Universal Free Encyclopedia in Spanish) was a Spanish-language wiki-based online encyclopedia that started as a fork of the Spanish Wikipedia, released under the Creative Commons Attribution-ShareAlike License 3.0 and using the same MediaWiki software.

+To encourage intellectual freedom, Enciclopedia Libre allowed for a wider range of writing styles and content types.
+For instance, writers could reflect on philosophical questions, express personal interpretations of cultural issues, or present contrasting viewpoints on controversial subjects.

 History

 The Enciclopedia Libre was founded by contributors to the Spanish Wikipedia who decided to start an independent project.
 Led by Edgar Enyedy, they left Wikipedia on 26 February 2002, and created the new website, provided by the University of Seville for free, with the freely licensed articles of the Spanish Wikipedia.

 The reasons for the split are explained on Enciclopedia Libre.
 Key issues included concerns about censorship and the possibility of advertising on Wikipedia.
 Edgar Enyedy stated the main reasons for splitting at that time as: